Zibad

-Zibad (زيبَد) (Note: Also romanized as Zībad) is a village in, and the capital of, Zibad Rural District, of Kakhk District, Gonabad County, Razavi Khorasan province, Iran.
+Zibad (زيبَد) (Note: Also romanized as Zībad) is a village in, and the capital of, Zibad Rural District in Kakhk District of Gonabad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 868 in 288 households.
 The following census in 2011 counted 856 people in 309 households.
 The 2016 census measured the population of the village as 1,058 people in 397 households.
 It was the most populous village in its rural district.

-Zibad, which means "beautiful" in Persian, was a famous ancient area in Shahnameh.
-According to Shahnameh Ferdowsi (around 1000 AD), it was the place of a famous war called Davazdah Rokh(12 hero) between Iran and Turan.
-Zibad also has an ancient qanat that may be more than 1600 years old.
+Zibad (Eng. "beautiful") was a famous ancient area in Shahnameh.
+According to Shahnameh Ferdowsi (around 1000 AD), it was the place of a famous war called Davazdah Rokh ("Twelve Heroes") between Iran and Turan.
+Zibad also has an ancient qanat that may be more than 1,600 years old.